agshiv92/Azure-ml-Project/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, we are making and optimizing an Azure ML pipeline using the Python SDK and a provided SK learn model.
-This model is then compared to an Azure AutoML run.
+The end task is to compare the manual model with Azure AutoML run.

 ## Summary
-The data set contains data related to a direct marketing campaigns of a financial institution.
-The problem setting is a binary classification where our project goal is to predict whether a client will subscribe a term deposit (that is outcome variable y).
-In the original dataset we have 17 possible predictor variables, both numeric and categorical ones.
+The data set contains information about the financial institution's direct marketing campaigns.
+Problem planning is a binary split where our project goal is to predict whether the client will pay a term deposit (those are variable results y).
+In the original database we have about 17 prediction variables, both numerical and catagorical.

-During the project we would like to predict whether a given client with a set of previously known attributes (set of inputs) would or would not subscribe a term deposit.
+During the project we would like to predict whether a given client with a pre-defined token collection (input group) will pay or will not register.

 We would construct a default Ml pipeline for that with the basic steps of: